Which trends offer opportunities or pose threats on the European grains, pulses and oilseeds market?

 To address interest in healthy foods, manufacturers develop new products and reformulate existing ones.
 Less sugar, salt, fat, free from allergens and adding healthy substitutes are key elements.
 These efforts often go together with a 'clean label' showing that chemical additives are being avoided.

 Free-from covers the whole segment of foods that do not include unhealthy or allergenic ingredients.
 For example, wheat is increasingly being replaced with quinoa, buckwheat, or other gluten-free grains and pulses.
-Italian company Pedon has developed rice grain shaped pulses and pastas made of peas, lentils and chickpeas.
-Belgium brand Alpro uses soybean in their lactose-free ice cream and drinks.
-Ethiopian company Mama Fresh has tapped into the gluten-free trend with the traditional product injera, a pancake-like bread made of teff.
+Italian company Pedon has developed pules shaped like rice grains and pastas made of peas, lentils and chickpeas.
+The Belgian brand Alpro uses soybean in their lactose-free ice cream and drinks.
+The dairy alternative market is expected to have an annual growth of 7.12% between 2019 and 2024.

 Alternative ingredients, such as gluten-free grains, can be profitable.
 But to benefit from the free-from market, you must be able to completely separate production from allergenics and other contaminants.